-Music and an Outside Field, Music Education, Music Performance
+Music and an Outside Field, Music Education, Music Performance, Music Therapy

 The Department of Music provides degree programs leading to careers in music, functions as a service department to the university, and serves as a musical center and resource for Greater Fort Wayne and northeast Indiana.
-The department offers programs leading to the following degrees: Bachelor of Music in performance, Bachelor of Music Education, Bachelor of Science in Music and an Outside Field, and Bachelor of Science in Music Therapy.
-A minor in music and a certificate in piano pedagogy are also available.
+The department offers programs leading to the following degrees: Bachelor of Music in Performance, Bachelor of Music Education, Bachelor of Science in Music and an Outside Field, and Bachelor of Science in Music Therapy.
+A minor in music is also available.

-Programs offered by the department are accredited by the National Association of Schools of Music, American Music Therapy Association, and the National Council for Accreditation of Teacher Education.
+Programs offered by the department are accredited by the National Association of Schools of Music and the American Music Therapy Association.

-One must satisfy the admission requirements of IPFW (see Part 7) and successfully complete an audition and entrance placement exams wherein appropriate faculty committees evaluate a student’s musical knowledge, skill, and potential.
+One must satisfy the admission requirements of IPFW ( see Part 8 ) and successfully complete an audition and entrance placement exams wherein appropriate faculty committees evaluate a student’s musical knowledge, skill, and potential.
 Students who do not meet all music-department entrance requirements may be admitted to the department as pre-music students.
-(See Department of Music Student Handbook for further information.)

-To complete a degree in music, one must satisfy the university’s general education requirements, Department of Music core requirements, and requirements specific to the degree program.
+To complete a degree in music, a student must satisfy the university’s general education requirements, Department of Music core requirements, and requirements specific to the degree program.

 Special Academic Regulations for Students Majoring in Music

-Detailed information regarding policies and practices of the department is included in the Department of Music Student Handbook, available in the department office.
+Detailed information regarding policies and practices of the department is included in the Department of Music Student Handbook, available on the department web page (ipfw.edu/music).
 Information included below is detailed in the handbook.
 All music majors are expected to be familiar with the contents of the handbook.

-As a music major, you must earn: 1) a semester GPA of 2.00 and a cumulative GPA of 2.00 or higher; 2) a semester GPA of 2.5 or higher for all music courses required for your degree program; 3) a C or better in a music course or ensemble required for your degree, with the exception of X095 Performance Class.
-Should you fail to meet these standards, you will be placed on departmental probation.
+Music majors must earn: (1) a semester GPA of 2.00 and a cumulative GPA of 2.00 or higher; (2) a semester GPA of 2.5 or higher for all music courses required for the degree program; (3) a C or better in a music course or ensemble required for the degree.
+Failure to meet these standards will result in placement on departmental probation.

 Students on probation may lose eligibility for scholarships and financial aid, as well as risk dismissal from the program.
 See the department’s student handbook for further information on academic probation.

-You will be dismissed from the department when (1) you have been placed on departmental probation due to gradepoint deficiency and do not correct the deficiency in the next semester of enrollment; (2) you have been placed on departmental probation for failure to earn a C or better in a music course required for your degree (with the exception of X095 Performance Class) and do not earn a C or better in your second attempt in the same course; (3) you fail to earn a C or better in two consecutive semesters of the same ensemble.
+Students will be dismissed from the department when (1) they have been placed on departmental probation due to gradepoint deficiency and do not correct the deficiency in the next semester of enrollment; (2) the have been placed on departmental probation for failure to earn a C or better in a music course required for the degree and do not earn a C or better in the second attempt in the same course; (3) they fail to earn a C or better in two consecutive semesters of the same ensemble.

-If you are dismissed, you may petition for readmission to the Department of Music one semester from the date of your dismissal.
-Students returning from dismissal will automatically be on probation.
+Students who are dismissed may petition for readmission to the Department of Music one semester from the date of dismissal.
+Students returning from dismissal will automatically be placed on probation.
 Failure to maintain a 2.5 GPA for the first semester of re-entry or to make a C or better in a required music course will result in permanent dismissal from the department.

-During the semester in which you are enrolled in or have successfully completed MUS T214, 216, M202, and the fourth semester of applied music at the 300 or 400 level on the same instrument, you are eligible and will be expected to take the Upper Division Performance Examination (MUS X296), an applied music performance for the applied music instructor and the resident music faculty.
-Upon the recommendation of the applied instructor and advisor, the performance examination may be postponed beyond four semesters of study on the primary instrument, but you must achieve eligibility and take the examination by the end of the sixth semester of study.
-No extensions will be given beyond the sixth semester except in the case of extreme extenuating circumstances and will require the recommendation of the applied instructor and the advisor and approval by the chair of the department.
-Failure to achieve eligibility does not constitute extenuating circumstances.
-For complete procedures, see the Department of Music Student Handbook.
+During the semester in which students are enrolled in or have successfully completed MUS T214, 216, M202, and the fourth semester of applied music at the 300 or 400 level on the same instrument, they are eligible and will be expected to take the Upper Division Performance Examination (MUS X296), an applied music performance for the applied music instructor and the resident music faculty.
+Successful completion of this examination allows entrance into upper level Music courses.

-Music education majors must complete the Music Education Upper Divisional Examination (MUS X297).
-Music therapy majors must complete the Music Therapy Skills Examination MUS X298.
+Music education majors must also complete the Music Education Upper Divisional Examination (MUS X297).
+Music therapy majors must also complete the Music Therapy Skills Examination (MUS X298).
 See the course descriptions for content and prerequisites for these examinations.

 Performance Studies for Students Majoring in Music

-Area Performance study (applied music) is required of all music majors and is available for the study of voice, keyboard, winds, strings, and percussion.
+Performance study (applied music) is required of all music majors and is available for the study of voice, keyboard, winds, strings, and percussion.
 Students are assigned to applied-music teachers on the basis of instructor availability and suitability.
 An audition and departmental permission are required.
-Both a junior and a senior recital are required for the B.Mus.
+Both a junior and a senior recital are required for the Bachelor of Music in Performance.
 All other degrees require a concentration recital, the required number of semesters of study varying with the degree.
-To be eligible to perform a recital, you must be enrolled in an applied music course.
-A successful prerecital hearing is required.
-For a complete list of guidelines, refer to the Department of Music Student Handbook.

 Performance Class X095